ztobin/-RES-/[Links]/[Android] Udacity Curriculum.md

 The project lists are approximated, and there might be a few more or less in the actual courses.
 Some of the course descriptions were vague so I just tried to transcribe them as accurately as possible.

 Also, some of the projects are not specific to a single course, and will be worked on several times throughout the entirety of the curriculum.

+Course lengths are based on Udacity's presumed allocation of 6 hours per week.